ProjectIgnis/LORE/README.md

 ### The "container for the power of God" appears from underground

-Having lost the power of the "Key", "Idlee" could no longer suppress the great power within her and continued to lose control, her form collapsing.
+Having lost the power of the "Key", "Idlee" could no longer suppress the great power within her and continues to lose control, her form collapsing.

 On the other side, the reborn "Ib" meets up with "Auram", and they collectively recall the soul of "Imduk" from "Mardark".
 "Imduk" greatly increases the newfound authority over life and evolves into "Almarduke".
-Before everybody had the chance to enjoy their reunion, "Deus X-Krawler" had obtained power from the earth's core and destroyed the earth.
-The underside of the container for God's power &mdash; "Theurlogical Demiurgy", appeared.
+Before everybody had the chance to enjoy their reunion, "Deus X-Krawler" had obtained power from the earth's core and destroys the earth.
+The underside of the container for God's power &mdash; "Theurlogical Demiurgy", appears.

 **World Gears of Theurlogical Demiurgy**

 ![World Gears of Theurlogical Demiurgy](https://pics.alphakretin.fail/lotd/57282724.png)

-Facing the embodiment of the force of destruction, the "Great Darkness", in ""Theurlogical Demiurgy", "Auram" suggested the final strategy that "Blue Sky" had once tried but stopped halfway &mdash; inherit the "World Key".
+Facing the embodiment of the force of destruction, the "Great Darkness", in "Theurlogical Demiurgy", "Auram" suggests the final strategy that "Blue Sky" had once tried but stopped halfway &mdash; inherit the "World Key".
 On this basis, as long as the powers of the "World Legacies" are gathered in his body, he would be able to defeat the "Great Darkness".

 **World Chalice Guardragon Almarduke**